miguelortiz-code/miguelortiz-code/README.md

 # 👋 Hi!
 I'm Miguel Angel Aya Ortiz

 ## 👨‍💻 About Me
-I'm **FullStack Developer** passionate about creating beautiful and responsive websites and web applications.
+**FullStack Developer** passionate about creating beautiful and responsive websites and web applications.
 Currently, I'm focused on mastering **React** and improving my knowledge of **backend technologies**.

 - 🚀 Focused on enhancing my web development skills and always seeking new ways to optimize user experiences.
 - 🌱 Currently learning React and Tailwind CSS.